auxoncorp/modality-probe/README.md

 #### In Rust

-You first need to initialize your probe.
+Begin by initializing your probe:

 ```rust
 use modality_probe::{try_initialize_at, tags, RestartCounterProvider};